midtown-ai/mkdocs-www/docs/glossary/f.md

 ## Feature Standardization

- Transform [features][Feature] to a measure of how each value differs from the mean.
+ Transform [features] to a measure of how each value differs from the mean.

  The new value range typically from -3 to 3 (+- 3 standard-deviation)